cjavilla-stripe/checkout-workshop/steps/02-flavor-selection.md

 # 02 Flavor selection

+Customers love to identify with a specific flavor of ice-cream.
+"I'm a rocky road kinda gal." says one of the regulars.
+"I'm a funfetti kinda kid" says our neighbor.
+They want variety!

 When starting out in beta, you didn't even have a website, so we kept it simple and used PaymentLinks.
 It's killing Cherry and my sister that customer's can't pick more flavors, tho.